-Writing: You will be able to create basic statements or questions, and handle content including personal preferences, daily routine and everyday events.
+Writing: You will be able to create statements or questions within the scope of your language experience and handle content including personal preferences, daily routine and everyday events.

 Culture: Culture and language are very much interconnected, each influencing the other.
 It is essential, therefore, to learn culture as an integral part of the language.
 You will be able to develop an understanding of proper socially accepted language and behavior in Latin and Hispanic Culture.